deathbreakfast/math-helper/MATH_CONCEPTS.md

 ---

-### Bug 1 — “First Victory” awarded before session completion (and verify session-summary attribution)
+### Bug 1 — "First Victory" awarded before session completion (and verify session-summary attribution)

 **User report (verbatim):**
 > I was awarded First Victory and First Stepts when I exited out of the session.
 This should only be awared after the session is completed.
 Do we have tests to verify this?